 The Western White Mountains are an incredible year-round destination and is a great basecamp for the winter activity of your choice.
 You can enjoy the long sunny summer days on the hiking trails, the blooming wildflowers in the spring, the changing leaves in the fall, and lots of great snow in the winter.

-While it may be cold, there are just so man winter activities to do in the Western White Mountains during the winter months.
+While it may be cold, there are just so many winter activities to do in the Western White Mountains.
 With two of New Hampshire’s top ski mountains in the region plus the bustling towns of Lincoln and Woodstock, there’s plenty of indoor and outdoor activities for the whole family.
 I decided to ask a few of the local business owners about their favorite winter activities in the Western White Mountains, so you know where all the best spots in town are hiding.

 Favorite Things About Winter in the Western White Mountains?